Kvitova claims maiden Prague Open title

 The decisive break of the third set came in the fourth game, as Buzarnescu sent a forehand long having saved two earlier break points.

-And Kvitova held on for a win that represents her third WTA title of the season and her first on clay since the 2015 Madrid Open.
+Kvitova then held on for a win that represents her third WTA title of the season and her first on clay since the 2015 Madrid Open.